Trolling: Troll sites

 The online forum TOTSE, as created in 1997, is considered one of the earliest trolling communities, predating 4chan by several years.
 A New York Times article discussed troll activity at 4chan and at Encyclopedia Dramatica, which it described as "an online compendium of troll humor and troll lore".
 4chan's /b/ board is recognized as "one of the Internet's most infamous and active trolling hotspots".
-This site and others are often used as a base to troll against sites that their members can not normally post on.
+This site and others are often used as a base to troll against sites that their members cannot normally post on.
 These trolls feed off the reactions of their victims because "their agenda is to take delight in causing trouble".
 Places like Reddit, 4chan, and other anonymous message boards are prime real-estate for online trolls.
-Because there's no easy way of tracing who someone is, trolls can post very inflammatory content without repercussion.
+Because there is no easy way of tracing who someone is, trolls can post very inflammatory content without repercussion.

 The online French group Ligue du LOL has been accused of organized harassment and described as a troll group.